 Composting, in a nutshell, is the breaking down (decomposing) of organic material.
 When this organic material is broken down, it creates powerful compost that is essentially a type of “soil conditioner,” a product added to soil to help grow whatever it is that is being grown.

 One of the reasons composting is so popular is because the soil it produces is incredibly rich in nutrients and aids in plant growth, which is also why composting is so commonly associated with gardening.
-Research has actually shown that compost soil gives vegetables the power to fight common ailments they may otherwise face during growth, and also even enhances the nutritional value and overall flavor, too!
+Compost soil gives vegetables the power to fight common ailments they may otherwise face during growth, and also even enhances the nutritional value and overall flavor, too!

 Not to worry- you do not need a garden to justify owning a compost!
 Plenty of homeowners appreciate the rich composting soil simply for growing their lawn, or other parts of their backyard.
 Many people have found the grass grown on their yard grows much faster and stronger when sprinkled with composting soil!
 You can also use compost for indoor potted plants as well, which will have the same effect as it would on a vegetable garden.